robusta-dev/robusta/docs/configuration/alertmanager-integration/google-managed-prometheus.rst

    kubectl apply -f https://raw.githubusercontent.com/robusta-dev/kubernetes-demos/main/oomkill/oomkill_job.yaml

-You should receive an alert with graphs included.
+You know it works if you receive an alert with a graph.